Christine Ohlman: Associations

 Christine was a founding member of The Scratch Band when Fancy evolved into that band's incarnation, a seven-member unit which later pared down to five.
 The Scratch Band, including members G. E. Smith and Mickey Curry, were noted throughout the Northeast for their incendiary live shows (not to be confused with The 77s-The Savage-Young Scratch Band).
 She later reunited with both Smith and fellow Scratch Band member Paul Ossola when she joined the Saturday Night Live (SNL) Band for the 1991–1992 season.

 Saturday Night Live

 Christine Ohlman became the lead vocalist for the Saturday Night Live Band in 1991.
 She appeared with Reverend Al Green on the show's 25th anniversary special.
 Lenny Pickett, music director for Saturday Night Live, said "Ms. Ohlman was, at the time she entered the SNL Band, responsible for selecting much of the band's vintage rhythm and blues repertoire."
-She left the band in 2022, after 31 years.